 NACC Organizational Memberships

-NACC’s organizational membership program bolsters the national NACC community by holistically engaging child and family law offices, CASA’s, law schools, and other agencies.
-From small teams, to large practices, to pro bono networks, NACC serves a variety of organizations interested in child welfare law, practice, and policy.
+NACC’s organizational memberships provide resources and support to child and family law offices, CASAs, law schools, courts, and other agencies and organizations across the country that serve children and families.
+From small teams to large practices, to pro bono networks and more, NACC serves a variety of organizations interested in child welfare law, practice, and policy.

 Organizational Membership Details